diasgui/diasgui/README.md

 ### Hi there 👋

+My name is Guilherme Dias, I am a MSc student in Computer Science at Federal University of ABC and game developer.

+💬 More about me (PT-BR only): https://diasgui.github.io/

+📫 Contact: g.dias@ufabc.edu.br or guilhermedbelarmino@gmail.com
 <!--
 **diasgui/diasgui** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.